bpirkle/wikiventure/README.md

-# Wikiventure
+# Ziki: The Search for Merge

 This is a silly spoofish game about mediawiki code review.
 It is not intended to be taken seriously.
+The name is a combination of "Zork" and "Wiki".

 You play as a new developer trying to get your first change to mediawiki merged.
 Your odds of achieving this are ... well ... you'll see.